Breakfasts Around the World

 Regardless of its true origins, Eggs Benedict continues to inspire new breakfast creations even today.
 In 2005, food historian Mary Gunderson created Eggs Benedict XVI in honor of Pope Benedict XVI, who was born in Germany.
 This variation uses traditional German ingredients with the English muffin replaced by rye bread, and bacon is replaced with either sausage or sauerbraten.

-At the Original Pancake House, we realize that there may never be total clarity on which of these interesting stories regarding Eggs Benedict origin is true, but that’s okay.
+At the Original Pancake House, we realize that there may never be total clarity on which of these interesting stories regarding the origin of Eggs Benedict is true, but that’s okay.
 We love this dish, so much so that we serve four variations!
 When you visit us, you’ll have your choice of Traditional Eggs Benedict, Mary’s Eggs Benedict, Pork Green Chile Eggs Benedict, or Veggie Eggs Benedict.
 We think you’ll love it, no matter which version you try, and you can partake of this breakfast and brunch staple any day of the year – you don’t have to wait for National Eggs Benedict Day celebrated on April 16!
 And don’t worry, the infamous Benedict Arnold had nothing to do with creating this dish, although he may have enjoyed it for breakfast.

 The Original Pancake House still holds fast to our founding principles of quality, service, and friendliness.
 Our top quality food made from scratch daily and our superior customer service keep families returning to our restaurant year after year.
 We work hard to create a warm, friendly, family atmosphere where everyone is welcome, and any time is the right time for a delicious breakfast – whether you order Eggs Benedict or something equally satisfying.
 Come by today at our Denver Tech Center or Cherry Hills location, and experience America’s finest pancake house, where friendly service and breakfast, brunch or lunch can be enjoyed from 6:00 am to 2:00 pm.